brianchandbound/ga-ds/README.md

 # General Assembly Chicago Data Science - Winter 2015

 ## Course Description
-Foundational course in data science focusing on theory, applications, and real world problems.
-Students will learn multiple techniques for supervised and unsupervised learning as well as the theoretical basis for deciding which tools to use.
-The course uses Python and Pandas throughout the course.
+Welcome to General Assembly's Chicago Data Science course!
+This is a foundational course in data science focusing on theory, applications, and real world problems.
+Students will learn multiple techniques for supervised and unsupervised learning in both regression and classification settings.
+In addition, students will gain the theoretical backbone for deciding which tools to use.
+Students will learn how to use the Pandas and scikit-learn packages in Python to build and validate their prediction models.

 ## Logistics